KyoYasuhisa/blackjam-starter/README.md

 ```

-### 4. Push the template folder into your GutHub Repo.
+### 4. Push the template folder into your GutHub repository.

 In case you still don't have your own GitHub repository, prepare one after creating your GitHub account at [GutHub](https://github.com/).
 ```bash